-X International Classification of Disease (ICD) Diagnostic and Statistical Manual of Mental Disorders (DSM) State guidelines (Describe:) Other (Describe:) 6.2.1.2- MHPAEA Does the State provide mental health and/or substance use disorder benefits?
+X International Classification of Disease (ICD) ☐ Diagnostic and Statistical Manual of Mental Disorders (DSM) State guidelines (Describe: ) Other (Describe: ) 2.1.2- MHPAEA Does the State provide mental health and/or substance use disorder benefit its?
 X Yes □ No Guidance: If the State does not provide any mental health or substance use disorder benefits, the mental health parity requirements do not apply ((42 CFR 457.496(f)(1)).
+Continue on to Section 6.3